 There are critical preferences regarding items and inventory (e.g. allowing negative inventory).
-These setting are available under Company Preferences Items.
+These settings are available under Company Preferences Items.

-Once you created the vendors, you are ready to create purchase orders.
+Once you've created the vendors, you are ready to create purchase orders.

 There are several ways to create a Purchase Order.